open-component-model/ocm-examples/kubernetes/podify-walkthrough/README.md

         name: publickey
 ```

-The custom resource defined in `./apps/podify/diffusion.yaml` is responsible for unpacking the resources reference in the Component version and applying them to the cluster:
+The custom resource defined in `./apps/podify/diffusion.yaml` is responsible for unpacking the resources references in the Component version and applying them to the cluster:

 ```yaml
 # ./apps/podify/diffusion.yaml